daalta/townsquare/README.md

 This is a fork of https://github.com/bra1n/townsquare .
-Maybe there's something I can adjust, perhaps a german translation.
+Maybe there's something I can adjust, perhaps a German translation.

 # Blood on the Clocktower Town Square